 The project is supporting the participation of disabled students in the universities in question, by establishing or reinforcing the institutions’ services for the disabled.
 The aim is for the universities to continue providing such services and assistive devices after the project.
 This has worked well in previous, similar projects.
 The project also aims to reduce gender inequality, by ensuring that both women and men participate in the education arranged through the project.

-SYL is working on the project alongside the Ethiopian Center for Disability and Development (ECDD) and the Threshold Association (Kynnys ry), a Finnish cross-disability organisation.
+SYL is working on the project alongside the Ethiopian Center for Disability and Development (ECDD) the Threshold Association (Kynnys ry), a Finnish cross-disability organisation as well as Jigjiga, Wolaita Sodo and Bahir Dar universities.
 In cooperation with the Threshold Association, the ECDD has successfully engaged in similar, previous projects in other Ethiopian universities.
 To this cooperation, SYL has added the element of trying to enable disabled students to participate more closely in student union activities.
 This will foster the social inclusion of disabled students.
 In this respect, use is being made of SYL’s experience in the area of student union activities.
 On the other hand, the project will provide SYL with the opportunity to learn how to take better account of disabled university students in Finland.

 The project is in receipt of project funding from the Ministry for Foreign Affairs.
 Because the project is assisting disabled people, the Ministry’s funding covers 92.5% of its costs, the remaining 7.5% being covered by donations.

 KENKKU’s responsibilities include e.g. planning new projects, monitoring ongoing projects, writing annual reports and monitoring the budget.
 KENKKU members also share information about the projects within their student unions and on the blog.